pulzze/autoflow-documentation/docs/ids/action-uuid-sha1/tooltip.md

-Create a new UUID based on SHA1 of fixed value.
+Creates a UUID based on SHA1 of fixed value